Jubilee Issue: Errors

-The 1/2d, the 1 1/2d, the 2d, the 2 1/2d, the 3d, the 4d and the 10d all exist imperforate.
+The 1/2d, the 1 1/2d, the 2d, the 2 1/2d, the 3d, the 4d and the 10d all exist as imperforate stamps.

 As well as this, all the stamps can be found with their watermarks inverted and with a "SPECIMEN" overprint.
 Most of the stamps in this issue can be found with slight colour variations and two different dies also exist.